 - A partnership approach between communities; local, regional and central government, non-government organisations and local people is a very effective way of achieving long-term change.

 This community development model has proved extremely successful in facilitating diverse and significant community engagement.
 Communities have taken ownership of their own areas with spin-off projects such as the Pā Harakeke o te Iwi, Millbrook Edible Garden and Lucinda Place Community Orchard.

 We also work with community on a wide range of creative projects (such as drawing, painting, drama and sculpture) to raise environmental awareness in a fun and interesting way.
 There are two strands to our creative engagement:

 - Environmental arts activities – often at community planting days and festivals.
 Examples include painting clay fish, paper making from weeds, weaving and clay model making.

 - Long-term projects – which span months (and at times years) and draw together various volunteer groups, schools and sections of the community.

-Click below to see some of the amazing creative work:
+Click below to see a small sample of some of the amazing creative work: